 “We learned how to show people respect.”

-“Well, there’s five ways to do it.”
-We learned how to use this empathy triad to help us do that and apply that in conflict situations.
-That’s what I learned how to do.”
+“There are five ways to do it.
+And we learned how to use the empathy triad to apply them in conflict situations.”

 I have had conflict management training, and that’s a powerful statement to make in court — you can show that you have expertise in how to show people respect during conflict.